easybulb/healmate/README.md

 ![ERD Illustration](docs/erd/erd-healmate.png)

-This above ERD was generated using Python Extension - pygraphviz and pydotplus.
+The above ERD was generated using Python Extension - pygraphviz and pydotplus.
 Documentation at https://django-extensions.readthedocs.io/en/latest/graph_models.html.

 ## Security
 All data is securely handled with Django’s security features, including: